frmysantana/100-days-of-code/log.md

 **Thoughts**: I was surprised at how easy it was to incororate MathJax.
 When I found out about it yesterday, I though it would have taken me an hour to figure out how to use.
 However, it only actually took about 15 minutes!

 **Link(s) to work** http://codepen.io/frmysantana/pen/KapyMR

+### Day 3: January 7, 2016

+**Today's Progress**: Read through many different CSS options and tinkered with the CSS on my tribute page.
+Also I was unkowingly working on the copy of that tribute that I had saved for day 2, so that page is now lost.

+**Thoughts**: Without having a clear design on paper or in my head, it's like I'm throwing paint at a wall and cleaning up what I don't like.
+However, I'm leaning towards seeing that as a positive, at least for now.

+**Link(s) to work**:http://codepen.io/frmysantana/pen/KapyMR